Add data to a composite index

 Reclassify scores by quintiles

-You will use the Reclassify tool to assign a quintile category for each of the census tracts based on their Index Score values.
+You'll use the Reclassify tool to assign a quintile category for each of the census tracts based on their Index Score values.

 - If necessary, on the ribbon, on the Analysis tab, in the Geoprocessing group, click Tools to open the Geoprocessing pane.